daffasyaidina/gloobot-fp/README.md

 Gloobot is a discord bot that is made using python with discord.py....

-its not done yet tho since the bot doesn't play any sound T_T
+updated the bot to actually play music.

+adding some more features...